Russia slows down Twitter, part of social media clampdown

 Russian authorities have assailed the platforms for failing to remove calls for children to join opposition protests, which is against the law in Russia.

-President Vladimir Putin's spokesman Dmitry Peskov said Wednesday the government has “no desire to block anything,” but added that it was necessary to enforce compliance with the law.
+President Vladimir Putin’s spokesman Dmitry Peskov said Wednesday the government has “no desire to block anything,” but added that it was necessary to enforce the law.

-The move against Twitter is part of continuous efforts by the government to tighten control of social media.
+The move against Twitter is part of continuing efforts by the government to tighten control of the internet and the social media dating back to 2012, when a law allowing authorities to blacklist and block certain online content was adopted.

+“Dozens of laws have been adopted since then that expand the categories of prohibited information, introduce new restrictions (and) expand the list of government institutions that can carry out online censorship,” Kozlyuk said.

 In 2014, the authorities adopted a law requiring online services to store the personal data of Russian users on servers in Russia and have since tried to make Facebook and Twitter to comply with it.
 Both companies have been repeatedly fined, first small amounts of around $50 and last year the equivalent of $63,000 each, for not complying.